Mitek-Systems/MiVIP-iOS/Docs/dev_guide_ios.md

 ```

 * _documentCallbackUrl_ - optional parameter when opening request.
 If set (and callback domain whitelisted at MiVIP) document API will notify with server to server callbacks for document status.
 Must start with https://
-* _selfieCallbackUrl_ - optional parameter when opening request.
-If set (and callback domain whitelisted at MiVIP) face API will notify with server to server callbacks for liveness/selfie status.
-Must start with https://

 # SDKs Files and Sizes